 Enclosure Hours: 24/7

 Important: Use a U-lock inside the enclosure.
-Lockers and enclosures are intended for All bicycles (including cargo bikes and electric bikes) as long as they fit safely and do not block access.
+Enclosures are intended for all bicycles (including cargo bikes and electric bikes) as long as they fit safely and do not block access.
 Motorcycles and mopeds are not permitted.

 Lockers